 We therefore need to make sure that before you tell the world about your campaign and they all rush like lemmings to your page, you’ve already got some backers.
 That way they won’t walk past and dismiss your project.
 Even if you can’t pack out your restaurant, if you put people in the window seats it will look busy.
 Translated to crowdfunding that means getting your friends and family to be the first to pledge to your campaign.

 The day before you go live, send an email telling them that you are about to run a crowdfunding campaign and that you need their support.
 Tell them why you love the idea and why you are giving up your time for this.
-Send them the URL of the project page which they can check out, even though they can’t pledge yet (you can ask them to comment at this stage as above if they haven’t already).
+Send them the URL of the project page which they can check out, even though they can’t pledge yet.
 Explain that you are going live tomorrow and you will email them again when you have launched.

 This way everyone will be ready and waiting to back your campaign.
 As soon as you are live, email them again, and individually follow up on Whatsapp/SMS/phone call if required.
 This is by far the quickest and most effective way to get your first backers!